« Back to Assessment Instruments

 Brief summary description of assessment instrument

 The Program Sustainability Assessment Tool (PSAT) is a self-assessment used by both program staff and stakeholders to evaluate the sustainability capacity of a program.
-When you take the assessment online, you will receive a summary report of your overall sustainability, which can be used to help with sustainability planning.Citing Literature - Development/Original:
+When you take the assessment online, you will receive a summary report of your overall sustainability, which can be used to help with sustainability planning.Website:

 Reference for publication describing the development of the assessment instrument